By Mike Ianiri, Redsquid

 APIs and Web Applications

 Most businesses are using multiple web applications and APIs to streamline productivity.
 Have you checked whether the ones you use have been tested for intruder prevention?
+You might want to have a nerc cip compliance software so as to protect your system from any intruder.
 They can become a back door into your network for cyber criminals.

 Multi-factor authentication (MFA) uses multiple devices to protect your network.
 Your phone can act as confirmation you are who you say you are, for example, logging into an application.
 Multiple layers of security make it harder for unauthorised users to access your network.